PoliTwit1984/bsky-reddit-bot/README.md

 # Reddit to Bluesky Bot

 A Python bot that downloads content from Reddit, generates AI-powered summaries, and posts them to Bluesky.
-The bot operates in two parts: one script for downloading Reddit content and another for posting to Bluesky.
+The bot operates in two parts: one script for downloading Reddit content and another for posting to Bluesky, with a scheduler that runs both scripts periodically.

 ## Features

 - Downloads Reddit posts and comments
-- Generates AI summaries using OpenAI's GPT-4
+- Generates AI summaries using OpenAI's GPT-4o (optimized for Bluesky's character limits)
 - Downloads associated media files
-- Posts summaries and media to Bluesky
+- Posts summaries and media to Bluesky with proper aspect ratios
 - Configurable subreddit settings
 - Organized content storage by date
+- Automatic scheduling of content downloads and posts

 ## Setup